A New Framework for Convex Clustering in Kernel Spaces: Finite Sample Bounds, Consistency and Performance Insights: Conclusion

-In this paper, we designed an algorithm, KCC, that performs convex clustering in kernelized Hilbert spaces for datasets where different groups are linearly inseparable.
+In this paper, we designed an algorithm that performs convex clustering in kernelized Hilbert spaces for datasets in which different groups are linearly inseparable.
 KCC utilizes the convexity of the problem to guarantee convergence to a unique global optimum.
-Precisely, we observe that solving our problem is equivalent to solving the convex clustering of a finite-dimensional embedding.
-We offered an extensive theoretical analysis that corresponds to large sample bounds and finite-dimensional embeddings.
-Our empirical studies on real-life and synthetic datasets show the efficacy of our method compared to various state-of-the-art clustering methods.
-A multikernel extension of KCC can be designed to study its application in multiview settings.
-Features in the original space can also be weighted to study their relative importance.
+More interestingly, we observe that solving our problem is equivalent to solving the convex clustering of a finite-dimensional embedding.
+We try to develop a theory to characterise the large sample properties of our method, as well as explore more about the embedding.
+Our empirical studies on real-life and synthetic datasets show the success of our method compared to various standard and recent clustering techniques.
+This opens many other avenues for further research.
+Future directions include multi-kernel extensions, feature weighting for interpretability, and a broader theoretical study correlating infinite- and finite-dimensional embeddings across kernel-based learning frameworks.